whitews/FlowKit/README.md

     * NumPy array
     * GatingML 2.0 spectrumMatrix XML element
   * Automatically create a compensation matrix from a set of compensation bead files
-* Tranformation of FCS events in a variety of transforms used in the flow community:
+* Transformation of FCS events in a variety of transforms used in the flow community:
   * Logicle
   * Inverse hyperbolic sine (arcsinh)
   * Hyperlog